adamcstephens/puppet-systemupdates/README.md

 ###`custom_commands`

-Site specific commands which should be run during the upgrade process.
+Site specific commands which should be run *after* the upgrade process.
 See Hiera example above.

 Default: undef